What is Merger Arbitrage?

 It mainly takes two forms:

-- Pure Arbitrage: It involves buying the target and shorting the acquirer to make the difference between the acquisition price and the market price of the target.
+- Pure Arbitrage: It involves buying the target and shorting the acquirer to differentiate between the acquisition price and the market price of the target.

 - Speculative Arbitrage: It involves buying the target in speculation that the prices will go higher after the completion of the deal with no certain information or evidence that the deal will ever materialize.